 25 Things to Do After Beating Pokémon Sword and Shield

 Greetings, champion of Galar!
 If you think your adventure is over, you’re horribly mistaken.
 This is just the beginning!
-After all, the quest to becoming the best Pokémon trainer in the world is never-ending.
+After all, the quest to become the best Pokémon trainer in the world is never-ending.

 There’s actually a lot more to Pokémon Sword and Shield than meets the eye.
 You just need to look a bit closer.
 This guide will help you see and discover all the challenges and activities you can undertake now that you’re the champion of Galar.

 1. Acquire the Master Ball

 After you finish the game for the first time and become the Champion of Galar, you’ll find yourself back in your house in Postwick.
 Go to the kitchen area and you will see Professor Magnolia.
 Talk to her and she will give you a Master Ball as a gift.

 Note: The Master Ball is an item that allows you to catch any Pokémon at a 100% catch rate.